thieu1995/mealpy/README.md

 ## Quick Notification

-* Current version: 1.2.2, Total algorithms: 184 (original + variants), 89 original algorithms
+* Current version: 2.0.0, Total algorithms: 184 (original + variants), 89 original algorithms
-* There are a big different between version (>= 1.1.0) and previous version (< 1.0.5) in term of passing hyper-parameters.
+* Three different version of mealpy in term of passing hyper-parameters.
 So please careful check your version before using this library.
+  * mealpy < 1.0.5
+  * 1.1.0 < mealpy < 1.2.2
+  * mealpy > 2.0.0

 * If you guys are familiar with writing documentation and would like to join this project.
 Please send me an email to nguyenthieu2102@gmail.com.
 Your contribution to this project is greatly appreciated.